michaelrhodes/subtle-digest/readme.md

 #### Dealing in strings

 Based on my own usage, I suspect a lot of people want hexadecimal string representations of their hashes.
-I consider that outside of the scope of this module, but it’s pretty easy to acheive:
+I consider that outside of the scope of this module, but it’s pretty easy to achieve:

 ```js
 var digest = require('subtle-digest')